Shvaughn Erin: Original continuity

 In the 30th century, the Resources Raiders attack Earth just as a diplomatic crisis develops between the United Planets and the Dominion.
 These dual crises prevent neophyte Science Police officer Shvaughn Erin from informing the Legion of Super-Heroes that one of its enemies has escaped from imprisonment.
-Both events are precursors to the so-called "Earthwar", wherein the U.P. is attacked by the Khund Empire and the Dark Circle.
+Both events are precursors to the so-called "Earthwar", wherein the U.P. is attacked by the Khund empire and the Dark Circle.
 The architect behind the conflict is eventually revealed to be the sorcerer Mordru—the escaped foe about whom Shvaughn tried to warn the Legion.
-She and Karate Kid fend off Khundian troops at Science Police Headquarters, which allows the combined forces of the Legion of Super-Heroes and the Legion of Substitute Heroes to later defeat Mordru, effectively ending the Earthwar.
+She and Karate Kid fend off Khund troops at the Science Police headquarters, which allows the combined forces of the Legion of Super-Heroes and the Legion of Substitute Heroes to defeat Mordru and end the war.

 The following year, Shvaughn is appointed Science Police Liaison Officer to the Legion.
-On the first day of her new assignment, she is present when the rogue artificial intelligence Computo possesses a pre-teenaged Danielle Foccart and seizes control of Legion HQ.
+On the first day of her new assignment, she is present when the rogue artificial intelligence Computo possesses Danielle Foccart and seizes control of Legion HQ.
 The crisis is averted when Danielle's older brother Jacques drinks the invisibility serum developed by Lyle Norg, allowing him to attack and immobilize Computo without being detected.
-Over time, Shvaughn works closely with Legion leader Element Lad.
-When Shrinking Violet is kidnapped by Imskian terrorists, Shvaughn and Element Lad expose the Durlan actress Yera, who has been duped into impersonating the size-changing Legionnaire.
-During that time period, Shvaughn and Element Lad begin a romantic relationship, soon falling deeply in love.

-"Five Years Later"
+Shvaughn works closely with and enters a relationship with Element Lad, a character whose sexual orientation had previously been ambiguous, and many readers had interpreted as gay.

 Years later, Shvaughn has ended her relationship with Jan Arrah (Element Lad), and Earth's government has fallen under the covert control of the Dominion.
 When a Dominion soldier assassinates Earth President Tayla Wellington on live galaxy-wide video broadcast, full-scale war breaks out.
-During this period, it is revealed that Shvaughn's biological sex is male, and that for years he—Sean Erin—has been taking a medication known as "Profem" to biologically transform into a female.
+During this period, it is revealed that Shvaughn was born a man named Sean Erin and used the medication Profem to complete his gender transition and biologically transform into a female.
 With open warfare across the planet, he is unable to maintain constant access to Profem.
-Jan is completely supportive when Sean physically reverts to his original male sex Sean Erin.
+Jan is completely supportive when Sean physically reverts to his original gender.
 Ultimately the Dominators are defeated, and Sean is appointed chief of the Science Police contingent on New Earth.

-In the wake of the Zero Hour and Infinite Crisis limited series, the events of the "Five Years Later" era of Legion continuity are no longer canonical.